-The following table sets forth each NEO's target STI opportunity for 2021, as set by the Compensation Committee.
+The following table sets forth each NEO's target STI opportunity for 2022, as set by the Compensation Committee.
 The Compensation Committee believes that our executive officers should be aligned in their efforts to achieve the Company's overall strategic goals and objectives.
-Accordingly, each NEO's 2021 STI opportunity was based entirely on corporate performance.
-All of our NEOs' 2021 target STI opportunities were unchanged from 2020.
+Accordingly, each NEO's 2022 STI opportunity was based entirely on corporate performance.
+With the exception of Mr. Gianoni, all of our NEOs' 2022 target STI opportunities were increased from 65% to 70% based on a review of the competitive market for similar roles.

 Name Target STI Opportunity as a Percentage of Base Salary

 Mr. Gianoni 100%

-Mr. Boor 65%
+Mr. Boor 70%

-Mr. Gregoire 65%
+Mr. Benjamin 70%

-Mr. McDearis 65%
+Mr. Gregoire 70%

-Mr. Mooney 65%
+Mr. McDearis 70%

-2021 STI PRSU Awards to NEOs
+2022 STI PRSUs to NEOs

-On February 26, 2021, the Compensation Committee granted PRSUs to our NEOs for their STI opportunities.
-Accordingly, for 2021, STI compensation is reported in the "Stock Awards" columns of the 2021 Summary Compensation Table and the 2021 NEO Compensation Summary on pages 49 and 9, respectively, of this Proxy Statement.
-The performance metrics, thresholds and targets for the 2021 STI plan (discussed below) were approved by the Compensation Committee at the time of grant during the first quarter of 2021 and were not subsequently changed.
-Shares of our common stock subject to the 2021 STI PRSUs may be earned and become eligible for vesting based on our achievement of equally weighted Non-GAAP Adjusted Recurring Revenue and Non-GAAP Adjusted Income from Operations goals (together, the "2021 STI PRSU Performance Metrics").
+On February 24, 2022, the Compensation Committee granted PRSUs to our NEOs for their STI opportunities.
+Accordingly, for 2022, STI compensation is reported in the "Stock Awards" columns of the 2022 Summary Compensation Table and the 2022 NEO Compensation Summary on pages 54 and 9, respectively, of this Proxy Statement.
+The performance metrics, thresholds and targets for the 2022 STI plan (discussed below) were approved by the Compensation Committee at the time of grant during the first quarter of 2022 and were not subsequently changed.
+Shares of our common stock subject to the 2022 STI PRSUs may be earned and become eligible for vesting based on our achievement of equally weighted Non-GAAP Adjusted Recurring Revenue and Non-GAAP Adjusted Income from Operations goals (together, the "2022 STI PRSUs").

-For purposes of determining 2021 STI PRSU attainment:
+For purposes of determining 2022 STI PRSUs attainment:

-- "Non-GAAP Adjusted Recurring Revenue" means our 2021 GAAP recurring revenue as presented in our periodic reports filed with the SEC (within the section "Management's discussion and analysis of financial condition and results of operations" of those reports), adjusted to exclude acquisition-related recurring revenue associated with companies acquired during 2021. - "Non-GAAP Adjusted Income from Operations" means our 2021 non-GAAP income from operations as presented in our periodic reports filed with the SEC (within the section "Management's discussion and analysis of financial condition and results of operations" of those reports), adjusted to exclude the impact during 2021 of acquisitions or dispositions, and add back any costs or operating expenses associated with acquired or disposed companies.
+- "Non-GAAP Adjusted Recurring Revenue" means our 2022 GAAP recurring revenue as presented in our periodic reports filed with the SEC (within the section "Management's discussion and analysis of financial condition and results of operations" of those reports), adjusted to exclude the impact during 2022 of acquisitions or dispositions. - "Non-GAAP Adjusted Income from Operations" means our 2022 non-GAAP income from operations as presented in our periodic reports filed with the SEC (within the section "Management's discussion and analysis of financial condition and results of operations" of those reports), adjusted to exclude the impact during 2022 of acquisitions or dispositions, and add back any costs or operating expenses associated with acquired or disposed companies.

 The Compensation Committee selected "Non-GAAP Adjusted Recurring Revenue" as a performance metric because it reflects our decision to intentionally shift our focus towards selling our solutions under a cloud subscription business model.
 Our recurring revenue contracts, including for our cloud solutions, are generally for a term of three years at contract inception with one to three-year renewals thereafter.
-This strategic shift to sell our customers cloud subscription business model establishes a predictable income stream and increases overall customer lifetime value.
+This strategic shift to sell our customers cloud subscription solutions results in a decrease in one-time services contracts and revenue.
+The cloud subscription business model establishes a predictable income stream and increases overall customer lifetime value.
 As a result, the Committee believes recurring revenue growth is a stronger indicator of our long-term ability to increase profitability, cash flow and deliver stockholder value.
-During 2021, our recurring revenue grew to approximately 95% of total revenue.
+During 2022, our recurring revenue grew to approximately 96% of total revenue.